Mount Helena Tavern: History

-The tavern has changed hands many times over the years and licensees have included Thomas Radley, Ethel Bullen, Cornelius Sheahan, Stan O'Grady, William Harburn, and Murray Collins.
+The tavern has changed hands many times over the years and licensees have included Thomas Radley, Ethel Bullen, Cornelius Sheahan, Stan O'Grady, William Harburn and Murray Collins.
+The licensee is currently Dannyel Broadbent, she has been running the venue since late 2013.

 During the First World War route marches were conducted by the Australian Army from Blackboy Hill training camp in Greenmount to the hotel, and the hotel provided entertainments for returning wounded soldiers.

 The town was renamed Mount Helena in 1924 and industry changed from saw mills to fruit growers and poultry farmers.
 In 1925 the tavern changed name from the Lion Mill Hotel to the Mount Helena Hotel.

 In 1940 Bernard McGrath was charged with the unlawful killing of Henry Tilbrook after a fight in the carpark of the Tavern.
 After a four-day trial McGrath was found not guilty of the crime.

 Architectural character

 The Mount Helena Tavern is a single story, iron roofed, weatherboard building adjacent to the Railway Reserve Heritage Trail.
-The building has a rambling feel, having been added to at various times along with enclosures of verandas and porches, but retains a charm and expression of the turn of the century period when it was originally built.
-Internally the tavern has been modified and several walls removed however much of the original fabric remains.
+The building has a true-blue Australian feel, having been added to at various times along with verandas but maintains the expression of when it was originally built.
+Internally the tavern has been modified and several walls removed however much of the original structure remains with original exposed lath and plaster visible in the restaurant.
+The venues outdoor setting has upgraded over time with a large screen TV featuring in the beer garden.
+An orange train in the playground reflects the logging history of the town.

 Heritage value

-The Mount Helena Tavern has very high aesthetic, social and historic significance for the Mount Helena community and the community's contribution to the development of Perth through its timber and fruit growing industry.
+The Mount Helena Tavern has an aesthetic, social and historic significance for the Mount Helena community and the community's contribution to the development of Perth through its timber and fruit growing industry.

 In 2016 the Mount Helena Tavern was listed on Western Australia's Heritage Register for the contribution made by the place to Western Australia's social heritage.